 5. Eat Better

 We need to consume plenty of vegetables.
-Especially go for the kinds that are not that starchy like the spinach and leafy greens, green beans, carrots, and broccoli.
+Especially go for the kinds that are not starchy, like spinach and leafy greens, green beans, carrots, and broccoli.

-We need to consume at least 3 servings of vegetables on a daily basis.
-Another thing we can do is to add more foods into our diet that are high in fiber.
+We need to consume at least 3 servings of vegetables daily.
+Another thing we can do is add more foods to our diet that are high in fiber.

-We can consume fruits, but in moderation only from 1 to 3 small servings on a daily basis.
+We can consume fruits, but in moderation only from 1 to 3 small servings daily.

 Instead of processed goods opt for whole-grain foods.
 For example, we can replace the usual white rice with brown rice.

 Also, avoid foods that are high in calories.
-We need to find and consume a lower-fat version of salad dressings, cheese, and yogurt.
+We must find and consume a lower-fat version of salad dressings, cheese, and yogurt.

 Instead of the usual snacks that are high in fat and calories such as desserts and chips, choose better.
-We can eat low-fat cheese, whole-grain cracker or fresh fruit.
+We can eat low-fat cheese, whole-grain crackers, or fresh fruit.

 6. Visiting the Doctor More Often